-The aim of this grant is to raise the level and quality of youth social action.
-This can involve activities such as campaigning, fundraising and volunteering, all of which enable participants to make a positive difference to their communities.
+Social action involves activities such as campaigning, fundraising and volunteering, all of which enable participants to make a positive difference in their communities.

 The definition of young people is between 10 and 20, and up to 25 for disabled young people.

-Embed skills in young people / the wider community while delivering.
+Your project should show embedded skills in young people / the wider community whilst delivering.
 For example, listening skills, maths and English, cooking, media and communications, evaluation and capturing success.